skyfielders/python-skyfield/skyfield/documentation/positions.rst

   appears to be slanting towards you because of your own motion.
-  The effect is small enough — at most about 20 arcseconds — that it was not both observed and explained until 1728, when James Bradley realized that it provided the long-awaited proof that the Earth is indeed in motion in an orbit around the Sun.
+  The effect is small enough — at most about 20 arcseconds — that only in 1728 was it finally observed and explained, when James Bradley realized that it provided the long-awaited proof that the Earth is indeed in motion in an orbit around the Sun.